synaptics-synap/doc/manual/02-model_compilation.md

 - The SyNAP 3.x API is an extension of the SyNAP 2.x API, so all existing applications can be used without any modification.

-# Working with PyTorch Models
+## Working with PyTorch Models

 PyTorch framework supports very flexible models where the architecture and behavior of the network are defined using Python classes instead of fixed graph layers (e.g., as in `TFLite`).
-When saving a model, normally only the `state_dict`, which includes the learnable parameters, is saved, and not the model structure itself. ([Reference: Saving and Loading Models in PyTorch](https://pytorch.org/tutorials/beginner/saving_loading_models.html#saving-loading-model-for-inference)).
+When saving a model, normally only the `state_dict`, which includes the learnable parameters, is saved, and not the model structure itself. ([Saving and Loading Models in PyTorch](https://pytorch.org/tutorials/beginner/saving_loading_models.html#saving-loading-model-for-inference)).

 The original Python code used to define the model is needed to reload and execute it.
 Therefore, it is not possible to directly import a PyTorch model from a `.pt` file containing only the learnable parameters.

-## Saving PyTorch Models

-### Including Model Structure
+### Saving PyTorch Models including Model Structure
 When saving a PyTorch model in a `.pt` file, it is possible to include references to the Python classes defining the model.
 However, recreating the model still requires access to the exact Python source code used to generate it.

 ### Saving in TorchScript Format